SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 ## Exercise 2.1 Identify obsolete users

-It makes sense to review on a regular basis whether the users actually need access to administrative tasks and cockpits.
-After all, an abandoned account with high privileges could become an attack target.
-We have two administrative cockpits we deal with in this exercise.
-One is the **SAP BTP cockpit**, and the other one is the **administrative console for Cloud Identity Services**.
-In the Trial BTP cockpit, we don´t have access to the global account user management and security functionalities.
-In the administrative console for Cloud Identity Services, we have access.
-In this exercise we will check for the users in the administrative console for Cloud Identity Services.
+It makes sense to review on a regular basis whether the configured users really need access to administrative tasks and cockpits.
+After all, an abandoned account with high privileges could become a target for an attacker.
+We have two administrative cockpits that are relevant for this exercise.
+One is the **SAP BTP cockpit**, and the other one is the **administrative console for SAP Cloud Identity Services**.
+In the trial version of the BTP cockpit, we do not have access to the global account user management and security functionalities.
+On the other hand, we do have access to the administrative console for SAP Cloud Identity Services.
+In this exercise we will therefore focus on the users in the administrative console of the SAP Cloud Identity Services.
 SAP Cloud Identity services play a critical role in the access to SAP cloud applications.
-Because the central role of the services, it's required to reduce the number of administrators with full access.
-SAP Cloud Identity services permissions are based on the internal user store and its permission concept.
+Due to the critical role of the services, it's mandatory to monitor and limit the number of users that have administrative access.
+The permissions of the SAP Cloud Identity Services are based on the permission concept of the internal user store.

 1. Open the **administrative console for Cloud Identity Services** from your bookmarks or like described in the first exercise.